dac0d3/SecureMessagingSystem-Group3-COMP485/README.md

 messenger.
 It provides the capabilities of both public and group chat, and instant messaging.
 Also, a buddy list lets you know which users are online at any given time.

 1. Carbajal, Diego A
 2. Castellanos, Milton E
 3. Estrada, Christian

 ## TechStack
-- Frontend: HTML/CSS/JS
+- Frontend: React
 - Backend: Python/Flask
-- Database: tbt
+- Database: MySql

 ## Requirements
 - Create account